This policy is in effect as of 5/10/2023

-If we believe someone needs to be immediately removed from the premises for the safety of our attendees, Readercon may enlist the assistance of hotel staff.
+If we believe someone needs to be immediately removed from the premises for the safety of our attendees, Readercon may enlist the assistance of hotel security and local law enforcement.

-If we believe someone is in need of immediate medical attention, Readercon may call for an ambulance or other medical services.
+If we believe someone is in need of immediate medical attention, Readercon may call for an ambulance.

-Readercon's representatives will follow this policy and internal procedures with the safety of all the convention's attendees in mind, which may require us to take certain actions without the consent of the person making the report.
-We will do our very best to balance the needs of all involved parties and the needs of the convention when they conflict.
+Readercon's representatives will follow this policy and our procedures with the safety of all the conference’s attendees in mind, which may require us to take certain actions without the consent of the person making the report.
+We will do our very best to balance the needs of all involved parties and the needs of the conference when they conflict.

 What won't happen if I make a report?